-- Collaborating with Partners: The Company has devoted a significant amount of time and energy on defining a better future of flying by collaborating with employees, customers, airports, suppliers, cross-industry partners and policymakers to scale the supply of decarbonization technology solutions, minimize its environmental impact, boost environmental sustainability of the airline industry and protect the environment, all of which are key to advancing the Company's climate goals. - The Company has historically supported the adoption of more aggressive industry targets, with both Airlines for America ("A4A") and the International Air Transport Association committing in 2021 to net-zero emissions by 2050 for domestic and international carriers, respectively.
-In addition, the Company along with other A4A members have pledged to work towards the Biden Administration's SAF Grand Challenge to collectively make 3 billion gallons of SAF available domestically by 2030. - The Company worked with federal policymakers to champion passage of the Sustainable Skies Act SAF Blender's Tax Credit through the Inflation Reduction Act of 2022 (the "IRA").
-This credit creates an economic incentive for increased SAF production within the United States. - The Company is a founding member of the Biden Administration's First Movers Coalition, a collective of leading companies committing to purchase low-carbon technologies in hard-to-abate sectors.
-As part of its membership, the Company has committed to using emerging technologies with significant emissions reductions by 2030 and has also set a target of replacing at least 5% of conventional jet fuel demand with SAF that reduces lifecycle GHG emissions by 85% or more compared with conventional jet fuel by 2030. - At the international level, the Company was the only U.S. airline that attended the 2022 UN Conference of the Parties ("COP27") climate conference, to continue its engagement with policymakers on aviation decarbonization strategies.
+Collaborating with Partners: The Company recognizes it cannot achieve its climate targets alone.
+The Company has devoted a significant amount of time and energy to defining a better future of flying by collaborating with employees, customers, airports, suppliers, cross-industry partners and policymakers across its value chain to scale the supply of SAF, invest in decarbonization technology solutions, minimize its environmental impact and protect the environment, all of which are key to advancing the Company's climate goals.
+Some of the Company's highlights in this area include the following:

+- The Company has historically supported the adoption of more aggressive industry targets and worked with both Airlines for America ("A4A") and the International Air Transport Association to drive adoption of industry-wide net-zero emissions targets by 2050 for domestic and international carriers, respectively.
+In addition, the Company worked with other airlines, low-carbon fuel producers and other stakeholders from across the SAF value chain to support the Biden Administration's SAF Grand Challenge to collectively make 3 billion gallons of SAF available domestically by 2030. - The Company is a founding member of the Biden Administration's First Movers Coalition, a collective of leading companies committing to purchase low-carbon technologies in hard-to-abate sectors.
+As part of its membership, the Company has committed to using emerging technologies with significant emissions reductions by 2030 and has also set a target of replacing at least 5% of conventional jet fuel demand with SAF that reduces lifecycle GHG emissions by 85% or more compared with conventional jet fuel by 2030. - The Company worked with federal policymakers to champion passage of new production tax credits for SAF in the Inflation Reduction Act of 2022 (the "IRA").
+These credits create an economic incentive for increased SAF production within the United States. - The Company led a cross-sectoral effort to incentivize SAF in Illinois, lowering the overall cost of SAF for consumption at the state level.
+The Sustainable Aviation Fuel Purchase Credit was enacted in Illinois in February 2023 and became effective in mid-2023.

-Additional quantitative emissions data for fiscal years 2021 and 2020 follow this paragraph.
-The Company believes that its absolute GHG emissions will increase in the immediate future as the impact of the COVID-19 pandemic on the Company's operations continues to lessen and the Company implements its United Next strategy and continues to grow.
-In addition, even though purchasing carbon offsets could present near-term emissions reductions, as outlined above, the Company is resolute in attaining its mid-term and long-term climate goals without relying on the use of traditional carbon offsets to support its voluntary climate targets and has made progress towards implementing solutions that are needed to permanently change aviation and reduce the environmental impact of air travel to protect our planet for generations to come.
-Such commitment is demonstrated by the end of the Company's customer offset program and elimination of emission reductions realized by carbon offsets as reflected in its 2021 GHG inventory.
+In 2023, the Company evolved its GHG reporting to align with corporate best practices around GHG accounting protocols, including anticipated updates in accounting guidance from SBTi and the Greenhouse Gas Protocol.
+This revised reporting methodology allows us to provide greater transparency around the aircraft's GHG emissions from burning conventional jet fuel and SAF.
+Biogenic GHG emissions from SAF are not reported as Scope 1-3 emissions.
+The Company believes that its absolute GHG emissions will increase in the immediate future as the Company continues to grow.
+In addition, even though purchasing voluntary carbon offsets could present near-term emissions reductions, as outlined above, the Company is resolute in attaining its mid-term and long-term climate goals without relying on the use of voluntary carbon offsets to support its climate targets and has made progress towards implementing solutions that the Company believes are needed to permanently change aviation and reduce the environmental impact of air travel to protect our planet for generations to come.
+Such commitment is demonstrated by the end of the Company's customer offset program and elimination of emission reductions realized by carbon offsets as reflected in its GHG inventory.
+Additional quantitative emissions data for fiscal years 2022 and 2021 are as follows: